wkimak/jasmine-spec-builder/README.md

 ## Using Master Option
 Using a MasterServiceStub can be a good approach to organize service stubs into a central class and to ensure new instances of every stub are created before each unit test.

-To build a non-existing spec file using the master option, run:
+To build a nonexistent spec file using the master option, run:
 ```
 jsb build -f app.service.ts -m
 ```